-Yang Wang · Software Engineer II, Azure HPC Team, Microsoft
+Yang Wang · Software Engineer II, Azure HPC, Microsoft

-I build high-performance, high-reliability network infrastructure for large-scale AI systems.
+I build high-performance, production-grade infrastructure for large-scale AI and HPC systems.

 Before joining Microsoft, I received my M.S. in Electrical Engineering from Nagoya University and my B.S. in Electronic and Information Engineering from Xi'an University of Technology.